maker0101/Todoist_Clone/README.md

 It's a more _complex_ coding project than I've previously attempted, as I wanted to...

-- ...practice React under more _real world_ conditions to find and push my limits.
+...practice React under more _real world_ conditions to find and push my limits.
-- ...experience some of the pain points and needs of a growing code base (e.g. organizing files, automated testing, ...).
+...experience some of the pain points and needs of a growing code base (e.g. organizing files, automated testing, ...).
-- ...go from zero to a fully deployed web app for the first time.
+...go from zero to a fully deployed web app for the first time.

-This project might be interesting for anyone looking for a React project to practice their coding skills after finishing an introductory/intermediate React online course.
-I hope it might help you to become a better programmer, too 🤓.
+This project might be interesting for anyone looking for a React project to practice their coding skills after finishing an introductory / intermediate React online course.
+I hope it helps you to become a better programmer, too 🤓.

 ## Features